ASME NQA: NQA-1 Certification Program

 An NQA-1 QA Certificate does not apply to or replace the certification requirements to supply, manufacture, construction and fabrication of items falling under the scope of the ASME Boiler and Pressure Vessel Code, Section III, Rules for Construction of Nuclear Facility Components.
-An does not pre-qualify or exempt an organization from a qualification audit being performed by the Purchaser of the items or services provided by the organization.
+An audit does not pre-qualify or exempt an organization from a qualification audit being performed by the Purchaser of the items or services provided by the organization.

 Standards Committee on Nuclear Quality Assurance (NQA)

 The Standards Committee on Nuclear Quality Assurance (NQA) is one of various standards committee managed by the Board on Nuclear Codes and Standards (BNCS).
 NQA in turn has various subcommittees reporting to it which are responsible for the maintenance and revision of different sections in NQA-1.
 These subcommittees include the following: